beecash/bitcoin/README.md

 300kb blocks
 -------------

 Central planning is essential for a strong economy.
-We believe that a small block size is great because it ensures high fees and deters people from using BCash, keeping our blockchain lean and small in size.
+A small block size is great because it ensures high fees and deters people from using BCash, keeping our blockchain lean and small in size.

 NoWitness
 ----------